 On the reef this coral stands out as it is dazzling green.
 Not surprisingly, if we check out how many pigments it has with fluoro diving kit we will see a lot of green:

 Aquarists are perfectly aware of fluorescence and what spectra corals need.
 Professional aquariums sometimes reveal more interesting colours compared to what you will see on a dive.
-Mostly because you don't get ideal conditions all the time underwater.
+Mostly because aquarium lamps exaggerate the violet-blue light and make the corals glow brighter.
+Plus you don't get ideal conditions on every dive and don't study corals with a magnifying glass.
 But photographers, unfortunately, still use white flashes for corals.
-It works well for numerous objects that are colourful even without fluorescence.
+It works well for numerous objects that are colourful even without fluorescence (see stars, nudis, etc).
 But I imagine how much is missed when we dive with torches and electronic flashes.
 The vast majority of coral photos that I see lack colors, especially those taken on the Great Barrier Reef.
 After spending months looking at coral fluorescence I can often guess which colours are patterns are missing on even the most spectacular and high-end underwater shots.

 One of my favorite activities is swimming and free diving at night watching bioluminescence, fluorescence (with fluoro diving kits), and trying to understand what those mesmerizing glows and colours mean.
 I have to say that this activity is very addictive and I'll surely will never get tired of it!
 Sometimes I feel envious when I realize how complex the vision systems of marine animals are.
 Especially those of mantis shrimps.
 There's so much out there our brains and eyes cannot put together.